vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 <details><summary>English</summary>

-The nityās (the eternally free) are those whose knowledge has never undergone contraction and who are, in this respect, like Iśvara Himself.
-"They [^27] are", it has been said, " of the same age as the Lord, eternal and free from all trace of imperfections," They have never been in saṁsāra and are engaged in eternal service to the Lord e.g. Ananta (i.e.) Adiśeṣa, Garuḍa and Viṣvaksena.
+The nityās (the eternally free)
+are those whose knowledge has never undergone contraction and who are,
+in this respect, like Iśvara Himself.
+"They [^27] are", it has been said,
+" of the same age as the Lord, eternal
+and free from all trace of imperfections,"
+They have never been in saṁsāra
+and are engaged in eternal service to the Lord
+e.g. Ananta (i.e.) Adiśeṣa, Garuḍa and Viṣvaksena.

 [^27]: has never undergone contraction
 </details>

 <details><summary>Español</summary>

-The nityās (the eternally free) are those whose knowledge has never undergone contraction and who are, in this respect, like Iśvara Himself.
-"They [^27] are", it has been said, " of the same age as the Lord, eternal and free from all trace of imperfections," They have never been in saṁsāra and are engaged in eternal service to the Lord e.g. Ananta (i.e.) Adiśeṣa, Garuḍa and Viṣvaksena.

-[^27]: has never undergone contraction
+Los nityās (el eternamente libre)
+son aquellos cuyo conocimiento
+nunca ha sufrido contracción y que son,
+A este respecto, como el propio Iśvara.
+"Ellos [^es27] son", se ha dicho,
+"de la misma edad que el Señor, Eternal
+y libre de todo rastro de imperfecciones ",
+Nunca han estado en Saṁsāra
+y se dedican al servicio eterno al Señor
+p.ej.
+Ananta (es decir) Adiśeṣa, Garuḍa y Viṣvaksena.

+[^es27]: nunca ha sufrido contracción
 </details>